JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_3.md

     sudo cp ~/iptables.conf /etc/iptables/rules.v4

 Now when your server restarts, `iptables-persistent` will load all of the rules stored in `/etc/iptables/rules.v4` so your `iptables` rule set will always be active.

+***

+*Using an Ubuntu Linux Server • Part 3: Monitoring and Securing Your Ubuntu Server (c) by Jack Szwergold*

+*This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*